-Tributes have been paid to Robert White, founder of one of the UK’s leading photographic retailers, who has died aged 62.
+Tributes paid to Robert White, founder of top photographic retailer, who dies aged 62

 [Photo credit: Stu Culley]